w1naenator/H2Game/README.md

-# H2Game - Card Flip Memory Game
+# Flip to Match Game

 ## Game Description
-H2Game is a responsive, accessible, offline-ready card flip memory game.
+Flip to Match Game is a responsive, accessible, offline-ready card flip memory game.
 Pick a grid, flip two cards at a time, and find all matching pairs.
 The game features smooth 3D flip animations, time-based scoring, and a celebratory win screen with confetti.
 It works entirely from local files - no server or network required.

 ### How to Play
 - Open `index.html` in your browser.